+Anthos Service Mesh is a key component of Anthos.
 Microservices architectures present a range of benefits, but they introduce many challenges.
-Google Cloud Service Mesh (GCSM), Google’s fully managed service mesh, lets you manage these complex environments and get all the benefits they promise.
-Google Cloud Service Mesh provides a fully managed platform that simplifies operating services across the board, from traffic management and mesh telemetry to securing communications between services, thereby taking a significant burden off your operations and development teams.
+Anthos Service Mesh, Google’s fully managed service mesh, lets you manage these complex environments and get all the benefits they promise.
+Anthos Service Mesh provides a fully managed platform that simplifies operating services across the board, from traffic management and mesh telemetry to securing communications between services, thereby taking a significant burden off your operations and development teams.

 Fully managed, full stop

-Since it’s a fully managed offering, Google Cloud Service Mesh takes all the guesswork and effort out of procuring and managing your service mesh solution.
+Since it’s a fully managed offering, Anthos Service Mesh takes all the guesswork and effort out of procuring and managing your service mesh solution.
 You focus on developing great apps; let us worry about your mesh.

 Security without complexity